Andrew Wiggins's Success and Achievements in Timeline

 A closer look at the biggest achievements of Andrew Wiggins.
 Awards, milestones, and records that define success.

-Andrew Wiggins is a Canadian professional basketball player currently playing in the NBA.
-He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers after playing college basketball for the Kansas Jayhawks.
-Known for his athleticism and scoring ability, he has had a notable career in the NBA.
+Andrew Wiggins is a Canadian professional basketball player.
+He was the first overall pick in the 2014 NBA draft, selected by the Cleveland Cavaliers.
+He played one year of college basketball for the Kansas Jayhawks before entering the NBA.
+Currently, he plays for the Miami Heat.

-In 1966 the modern draft era began, and Andrew Wiggins became the first No. 1 overall draft pick in the modern draft era (since 1966) to earn his first All-Star selection in his eighth season or later.
+On January 27, 2022, Wiggins also became the first No. 1 overall draft pick in the modern draft era (since 1966) to earn his first All-Star selection in his eighth season or later.

-2000: LeBron James, Kevin Durant, and Tobias Harris Performance
+2000: Mention of LeBron James, Kevin Durant and Tobias Harris

-Since 2000, Andrew Wiggins joined LeBron James, Kevin Durant and Tobias Harris as the only players 20 or younger to record at least 30 points, 10 boards and five assists in a game since 2000.
+On December 18, Andrew Wiggins recorded 32 points, 10 rebounds and six assists in a 99-95 win over the Sacramento Kings, joining LeBron James, Kevin Durant and Tobias Harris as the only players 20 or younger to record at least 30 points, 10 boards and five assists in a game since 2000.

-In 2008, Michael Beasley scored 44 points against Baylor, setting a Big 12 Conference freshman record that Andrew Wiggins later approached.
+In 2008, Michael Beasley scored 44 points against Baylor, setting a high mark that Andrew Wiggins would later approach.

 2010: Ontario Provincial Championship

-In 2010, during his sophomore year, Andrew Wiggins led Vaughan Secondary School's AAAA basketball team to a 44–1 record, winning the Ontario provincial championship where he scored 25 points and grabbed 13 rebounds.
+In 2010, during his sophomore year at Vaughan Secondary School, Andrew Wiggins led the school's AAAA basketball team to a 44-1 record, winning the Ontario provincial championship where he scored 25 points and grabbed 13 rebounds.

-On February 7, 2013, Andrew Wiggins responded to criticism from a Sports Illustrated article by scoring 57 points in a 111–59 win over Marietta College.
+On February 7, 2013, after an article in Sports Illustrated criticized Canadian basketball and Andrew Wiggins' work ethic, he responded by scoring 57 points in a 111-59 win over Marietta College.

-In May 2013, Andrew Wiggins was named Mr. Basketball USA and was ranked the number one high school basketball player by SLAM magazine.
+In May 2013, Andrew Wiggins was named Mr. Basketball USA, and was ranked as the number one high school basketball player by SLAM magazine.

-On January 13, 2014, Andrew Wiggins scored 17 points and collected 19 rebounds in a 77–70 victory over Iowa State, becoming only the second freshman in the last 15 years to amass those numbers in a win against a ranked opponent.
+On January 13, 2014, Andrew Wiggins scored 17 points and collected 19 rebounds in a 77–70 victory over Iowa State.
+He became only the second freshman in the last 15 years (along with Michael Kidd-Gilchrist) to amass those numbers in a win against a ranked opponent.

 On January 22, 2014, Andrew Wiggins was named a Top 25 Finalist for the John R. Wooden Men's Player of the Year award by the Los Angeles Athletic Club.

-On March 8, 2014, Andrew Wiggins scored 41 points against West Virginia, which was the most for a Big 12 Conference freshman since Michael Beasley scored 44 points against Baylor in 2008.
+On March 8, 2014, Andrew Wiggins scored 41 points against West Virginia, marking the most for a Big 12 Conference freshman since Michael Beasley scored 44 points against Baylor in 2008.

 2014: NBA Rookie of the Year

-In 2014, after a preseason trade to the Minnesota Timberwolves, Andrew Wiggins earned NBA Rookie of the Year honors for the 2014–15 season.
+In the 2014-15 season, after being traded to the Minnesota Timberwolves, Andrew Wiggins earned the NBA Rookie of the Year award.

 2016: Summer Olympics Qualifying Tournament

-In 2016, Wiggins helped Canada win the bronze medal, leading the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.
+In 2016, Andrew Wiggins helped Canada win the bronze medal at the FIBA Americas Championship, a qualifying tournament for the Summer Olympics.
+He led the team in scoring, with 15.1 points per game, and was named to the All-Tournament Team.

-On February 7, 2018, during a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the milestone at 22 years, 349 days old.
+On February 7, 2018, in a 140-138 overtime loss to the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points at 22 years, 349 days, becoming the sixth-youngest player to reach the plateau.

 January 18, 2020: First Career Triple-Double